amashaqi/login-task-alaamashaqi/README.md

 running:

 - The port is 3000 if it's used change it
-- For starting the server locally change directory to signin-server then type yarn start
+- For starting the server locally change the directory to signin-server then type yarn start